matthewwachter/td-shadertoy/README.md

 }
 ```

-- In TouchDesigner, samplers are provided as array objects named **sTD2DInputs** and **sTDCubeInputs** for cubemaps.
-Shadertoy refers to all types of samplers as iChannel therefore the sampler names must be substituted according to the sampler type.
+- TouchDesigner provides input samplers as array objects named **sTD2DInputs** and **sTDCubeInputs** (cubemaps).
+Shadertoy refers to all types of samplers as **iChannel** so the sampler names must be substituted according to the sampler type.

 ```
 if ctype == 'cubemap':